-Happy New Year!
+Happy New Year

-Happy Happy New Year!!!
+It is a Happy Happy New Year!!!
 I’m SO happy to see you.
 The last couple of years have been….challenging….that is one word, I can say a few more, but due to the fact that I must be careful of what I say, I choose to say “challenging”.

 It has been a couple of years of lots of pain, lots of trials and lots of searching.
-Searching for truth.
+Searching for the truth.
 Trying to believe what I’ve been taught and have learned throughout my life, as a Christian.
 I can now, with no uncertainty, say I know what it means to have faith the size of a mustard seed.

-I was sitting, in class, next to my black sunshine and I could feel the emotion coming up from my toes.
+I was sitting, in class, next to my black sunshine.
+At that moment, I could feel the emotion coming up from my toes.
 I looked at Big Daddy and I knew that I was fixing to lose my composure.
 He touched my hand.
 I couldn’t look anyone in the eye, but I looked at my son.
 My highs, the child sitting next to me, hands down.

 I guess I didn’t realize how low my lows were and how much they affected every aspect of my life.
 I do know, however, from hearing other people explain my disposition, that I wasn’t very good.
 That saddens me.
 I know my strength is found in the Lord, but I didn’t really know where my Lord was.
 I thought He had left me, but then there would be a glimpse of His presence and of Him working.
 That small glimpse, of Him, kept me going, even just the shell of me.
 I could get out of bed and function.

 Truth be told, I worked on autopilot…just enough to get by.
 I would hear Peach say “mom, you don’t smile anymore.”
 That cut me to the core, but I understood what she was saying.
-I had lost my smile and I didn’t know where it was.
+For a long while, I had lost my smile and I didn’t know where it was.
 I would get voice messages and texts from Peach (who is 13) that stated “claim it, mom…believe it.
 It will happen.”
 The strength of a child carried me.

 Also, on this journey, I found myself feeling guilty for having a good day.
 I felt like I needed to stay in the pit of despair over our journey and to have a good day, I was somehow slighting Abinet.
 What a lie from the pit of hell.
-Wow, the fact that I fell for that, wow….
-As my sister pointed out, his life has not changed one bit.
+Wow, the fact that I fell for that, wow… As my sister pointed out, his life has not changed one bit.

 Another “low” and “high”, at the same time, was getting pictures of him.
 I loved seeing him, but I didn’t like seeing him grow up through pictures.
-Seeing bumps, bruises, scars, rashes, tears, laughter, joy, happiness….I was missing all of that.
-I missed him losing his first 2 teeth.
-I missed a very long time because of the choice to follow self instead of allowing God to do His will, I interjected my will.
+Seeing bumps, bruises, scars, rashes, tears, laughter, joy, happiness, I was missing all of that.
+Sadly, I missed him losing his first 2 teeth.
+I missed a very long time because of the choice to follow self instead of allowing God to do His will.
+There were many moments I interjected my will.
 It was the natural consequence to me being selfish.

 Why every single thing that could go wrong, went wrong.
 He has a reason, He has a purpose and His ways are higher than mine.
 I may never know, this side of Heaven why this all happened.
 By the time I get to Heaven, I won’t care.
 Right now, I sit in joy, I sit in peace, I sit with a smile on my face to have all my children under one roof.